b33p024/gr-project/README.md

   Note that tcpdump requires sudo privileges to run, so you may run it as super user.

-  When you got the pcap file you can run the program properly:
+  When you got the pcap file you can run the program:
   > python3 tls_printer.py pcap_files/traffic.pcap

   To save the output for further read: